ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 #### Client Usage Guidance on Filtered Users:

-The client application should parse the markdown string and get the user IDs that matches the string `<user:user-id>`.
-Once all the user IDs are identified from the markdown string, it is enough to provide the user details only for the identified user IDs through the `nimble-mapping-mention-user`.
+The client application should either parse the markdown string and get the user IDs that matches the string `<user:user-id>` or utilizes the `mentioned-users` read-only property from the editor to identify what are all the users in the markdown string.
+Once all the user IDs are identified, it is enough to provide the user details only for the identified user IDs through the `nimble-mapping-mention-user`.
 For example, if the markdown string is like `<user:user-id-1> <user:user-id-2>`, it is suggested to include `nimble-mapping-mention-user` only for `user-id-1` and `user-id-2`.